 Andrew Kleine cut an interesting figure as Baltimore’s budget director.
-Straight-laced and somber before the City Council, rattling off facts and slinging numbers from PowerPoint slides, who knew he saw himself as a revolutionary.
+Strait-laced and somber at City Council hearings, he’d dispassionately rattle off facts and sling numbers from PowerPoint slides to an audience of yawning and fidgeting politicians.

 “If I were a superhero, I would be called Good Government Guy,” he proclaims in City on the Line, part memoir and part primer on what he calls outcome budgeting.

 “When a mayor needed help, I could remove my jacket and tie and rip open my button-down to reveal a T-shirt with GGG emblazoned across the chest.”

-Kleine needed all the idealism (and wry humor) he could muster when he first arrived at the budget office in 2008 after a stint in the bureaucratic swamps of Washington.
+Kleine needed all the idealism (and wry sense of humor) he could muster when he first arrived at the budget office in 2008 after a stint in the bureaucratic swamps of Washington.

 This is what he found: